fluxninja/aperture/docs/content/reference/aperturectl/flow-control/preview/preview.md

 ### Options inherited from parent commands

 ```
       --controller string      Address of Aperture controller
+      --controller-ns string   Namespace in which the Aperture Controller is running
       --insecure               Allow insecure connection to controller
       --kube                   Find controller in Kubernetes cluster, instead of connecting directly
       --kube-config string     Path to the Kubernetes cluster config.
 Defaults to '~/.kube/config' or $KUBECONFIG
 ```

 ### SEE ALSO